avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 For Gross Conversion and Net Conversion the unit of diversion is same i.e., cookie and also the unit of analysis is the person clicking on the "Start Free Trial" button.
-They are highly correlated but we cannot be sure that they are same for some cases where a person has checked the course on the personal computer but later used the mobile device to click on the course.
-But these cases may be seldom and hence it can assumed that the analytical standard deviation and the empirical standard deviation will be close.
+The unit of diversion and the analysis are highly correlated but may not be exactly the same as a user first time just checks the page and then returns sometime afterwards to enroll and this time the cookie may be changed.
+Due to the high correlation the analytical and empirical standard deviation will be close and this can be authenticated with the more data capturing.

-For Net Retention the unit of diversion (cookie that clicked on the Start Free Trial button) and the unit of analysis (the user-id of the person enrolled) are not exactly equal.
-Hence we need to collect more data for the empirical analysis.
+For Net Retention the unit of diversion (cookie that clicked on the Start Free Trial button) and the unit of analysis (the user-id of the person enrolled) are not equal.
+Hence the analytical estimate and the empirical estimate will be different for Net Retention.

 #### Sizing